 The next morning I was hoping to have a lie-in as Becca had left to go on a 10-hour caving trip.
 Unfortunately, Julian and I were woken up by the sound of swiss schoolchildren screaming ‘Hello, how are you?!?!’ from one of the classroom windows in every language they could think of – we were the last tent left in the field and it was a school day.
 So we packed everything up and looked for something to do, instead of having to spend the day wandering around Interlaken we struck gold.
-We had found a really fancy Swiss co-working space with free coffee and a robot lawnmower (for 20 CHF each all day), we were thrilled and spent the whole day working on our laptops drinking coffee and watching the robot lawnmower while it rained outside.
+We had found a really fancy Swiss co-working space with free coffee and a robot lawnmower (for 20 CHF a day), we were thrilled and spent the whole day working on our laptops drinking coffee and watching the robot lawnmower while it rained outside.

 Eventually, Becca arrived back from her caving trip and we drove out to Ticino to meet Wob, Lydia and Nadia.
 Over 30mm of rain fell on Tichino during our drive over, filling the canyons with an annoying amount of water.
 Because of the high water levels, we went to Barougia, Simon Flowers book described this canyon as a good one to do when everything else was too wet.
 The canyon was doable until we reached the 32 m pitch.
 Peering over the edge I could see a raging cauldron of water disappearing into a bunch of boulders and fallen trees.